European Central Bank: Asset Purchase programme (APP)

+Long Term Refinancing Operations (LTRO)

+The long term refinancing operations (LTRO) are regular open market operations providing financing to credit institutions for periods up to four years.
+They aim at favoring lending conditions to the private sector and more generally stimulating bank lending to the real economy, thereby fostering growth.

+In December 2011 and January 2012, in the aftermath of the 2008 financial crisis, the ECB implemented two LTROs, injecting over €1000 billion of liquidity in the Eurozone financial system.
+They were later criticized for their inability to revive growth and to help truly revive the real economy, despite having stabilized the Eurozone's financial institutions.
+Further, these operations were devoid of monitoring from the ECB regarding the use made of these liquidities and it appeared that banks had significantly used these funds to pursue carry-trade strategies, purchasing sovereign bonds with higher rates and corresponding maturity to generate profits, instead of increasing private lending.

+These critics and deficiencies brought the ECB to instigate targeted long term refinancing operations (TLTROs), first in September and later in December 2014.
+These complementary programs imposed conditionality on the LTROs.
+The TLTROs provided low cost financing to participating banks, under the condition that they reached certain targets in terms of lending to firms and households.
+The participating banks were thus more incited to lend to the real economy.

+A third wave of TLTRO's was announced on 7 March 2019, namely the TLTRO III.
+Under TLTRO III, the interest rate was set at -0.5% below the deposit facility rate (DFR), under condition that banks reached a specific lending performance threshold.
+The TLTRO III programme was successful to stimulate credit growth.

-Christine Lagarde's era (2019– )
+Christine Lagarde's era (2019 – )

 In July 2019, EU leaders nominated Christine Lagarde to replace Mario Draghi as ECB President.
 Lagarde resigned from her position as managing director of the International Monetary Fund in July 2019 and formally took over the ECB's presidency on 1 November 2019.

 Lagarde immediately signalled a change of style in the ECB's leadership.
 She embarked the ECB on a strategic review of the ECB's monetary policy strategy, an exercise the ECB had not done for 17 years.
 As part of this exercise, Lagarde committed the ECB to look into how monetary policy could contribute to address climate change, and promised that "no stone would be left unturned."
 The ECB president also adopted a change of communication style, in particular in her use of social media to promote gender equality, and by opening dialogue with civil society stakeholders.

-Response to the COVID-19 crisis

-However, Lagarde's ambitions were quickly slowed down with the outbreak of the COVID-19 pandemic crisis.

-In March 2020, the ECB responded quickly and boldly by launching a package of measures including a new asset purchase programme: the €1,350 billion Pandemic Emergency Purchase Programme (PEPP) which aimed to lower borrowing costs and increase lending in the euro area.
-The PEPP was extended to cover an additional €500 billion in December 2020.
-The ECB also re-launched more TLTRO loans to banks at historically low levels and record-high take-up (€1.3 trillion in June 2020).
-Lending by banks to SMEs was also facilitated by collateral easing measures, and other supervisory relaxations.
-The ECB also reactivated currency swap lines and enhanced existing swap lines with central banks across the globe.